godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Finishing Up
 ------------

-We've now completed all the functionality for our game.
-Below are some remaining steps to add a bit more "juice" and improve the game experience.
+We have now completed all the functionality for our game.
+Below are some remaining steps to add a bit more "juice" to improve the game experience.
 Feel free to expand the gameplay with your own ideas.

 Background